natureblocks/core-marketing/terms-of-service.md

 ### Taxes

 You acknowledge that buying and selling Digital Assets may give rise to taxable gains and/or taxable losses, which you are likely required to report for tax purposes.
 You are encouraged to obtain professional tax advice in connection with your tax filing obligations arising from the buying and selling of Digital Assets.
-For general information about the taxation of cryptocurrencies published by the Government of Canada, please see <https://www.canada.ca/en/revenue-agency/programs/about-canada-revenue-agency-cra/compliance/digital-currency/cryptocurrency-guide.html>.

 Although we may offer functions on the Service to calculate gains or losses, you are responsible for confirming the accuracy of such functions and reporting your gains and losses as required by law to the appropriate authorities.